Diverting Government Crisis: Government-to-University (G2U) initiative aims to bolster government workforce

 More alarming to some is the fact that the percent of the workforce eligible to retire from federal, state and local government is predicted to double in the next five years, according to data compiled by G2U.
 And while 23 percent of the private sector workforce is under the age of 30, only 7 percent of the federal government workforce is.

 In a study by the National Commission on Military, National and Public Service, three challenges arose to recruiting young people: awareness, access and aspiration.

-Government entities need to strengthen hiring efforts.
+Government entities need to strengthen hiring efforts (PDF).
 Outdated, slow hiring practices, ineffective candidate assessments and a significant skills gap between skills needed and the job requirements combine to exacerbate the overall disinterest young professionals show in landing a government job, according to the study.
 In January of 2018, the Commission launched a two-year effort to encourage and inspire more Americans — particularly young people — to serve their communities and country and strengthen American democracy.

 Even of those students who graduate from a National Association of Schools of Public Affairs and Administration (NASPAA) university, only 2 percent accept federal government positions, according to data presented at the meeting.

 From a university standpoint, the U.S. Department of Education data shows that several of the top government-related academic fields — including criminal justice, political science and public administration — have seen the number of degrees awarded level off or dip slightly over the past few years.

 In mid-August, the Federal Executive Board (FEB), in collaboration with KUEC professor Ho, launched an initial survey of federal practitioners to dig deeper into the current government hiring practices and the relationship between government entities and local universities in the Kansas City area.
 The G2U Steering Committee members are still tabulating the results of that survey but they used parts of it to help begin discussions at the meeting about what next actionable steps the regional G2U council could take to advance its national three-point initiative.